MALLER-LAGOON/Freshplayer-installer/README.md

 On Debian the package <code>libgtk+2.0-dev</code> is called <code>libgtk2.0-dev</code>, but usually the apt-get performs the package approval by it self.

-THIS IS JUST TO HELP YOU TO MANAGE THE DOWNLOAD AND INSTALL THE LAST FRESHPLAYER AVAILABLE, ON YOUR SYSTEM, FRESHPLAYER-INSTALLER IS NOT AN UPDATE SEEKER.
+<code>THIS IS JUST TO HELP YOU TO MANAGE THE DOWNLOAD AND INSTALL THE LAST FRESHPLAYER AVAILABLE, ON YOUR SYSTEM, FRESHPLAYER-INSTALLER IS NOT AN UPDATE SEEKER.</code>